OrchidForever/itec5025/Assignment 05/README.md

 - 🚧 **Fantasy**: Character creation and basic setup
 - 🚧 **Science Fiction**: Character creation and basic setup

-## NEW Bugs
+## Bugs

-- ~~Emoji is unhappy. it always says none.~~ Fixed when doing code review with Github Copilot
 - Translations are not always right.
 May need to add spaces to ensure the translation comes out better.
+Or more words?
+But then it messes up how I am looking for choices.
+Might to rethink my keywords to make it work better overall.
 - MAN there is no space between my input and the printed text.
 Looks bad man.
+- When the sub choice is made, and it's incorrect, it will bounce you back to the first choice.
+Need to fix that.
-- Exiting now causes issues (ctrl + c).
-Has to do with async/await
+- ~~Exiting now causes issues (ctrl + c).
+Has to do with async/await~~ Fixed by wrapping my call to main in try catch.
-- Refactor the choices to more readable functions.
-They getting long
+- ~~Refactor the choices to more readable functions.
+They getting long~~ Using a dataset solved this problem.